boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-14 title="Slice to TN QoS Mapping (5QI-unaware Model)" artwork-align="center"}

-   When the IP traffic is handed over at the SDP from the extended RAN
-   or extended Core domains to the TN domain, the PE encapsulates the
+   When the IP traffic is handed over at the SDP from the local segment to the TN domain, the PE encapsulates the
    traffic into MPLS (if MPLS transport is used in the TN domain), or
    IPv6 - optionally with some additional headers (if SRv6 transport is
    used in the TN domain), and sends out the packets on the TN transit